Our success is dependent on the contribution and commitment of each of our colleagues. For information on careers at Grafton visit our Careers page

 We are committed to high standards of employment practice across our businesses and we aim to reward colleagues fairly by reference to skills, performance, peers and market conditions.
 We provide incentives to employees through remuneration policies that promote commitment and reward achievement.

-Woodie’s introduced Flexi Wage app in 2019 which offers colleagues the benefit of selecting from monthly, fortnightly or weekly salary instalments.
 The Group operates a Save as You Earn Scheme that enables eligible UK colleagues to share in the success of the overall Group.
-The Irish merchanting business also operates a Revenue-approved profit-sharing scheme.
-Performance related bonus schemes are also in place in a number of the Group’s businesses.
+The Irish distribution business also operates a Revenue-approved profit-sharing scheme that is open to all eligible colleagues.

 The Group has introduced Colleague Forums as a means of ensuring that the voice